Mansfield Rule 2021

-Since the Mansfield Rule’s launch three years ago with 42 firms to now with 117 firms, Diversity Lab has worked with the participating firms to annually measure the outcomes and iterate the program based on those outcomes to ensure we are moving toward our goal of diversifying firm leadership as inclusively and impactfully as possible.
+Since the Mansfield Rule’s launch with 35+ firms to now with 115+ firms in 2020/2021, Diversity Lab has worked with the participating firms to annually measure the outcomes and iterate the program based on those outcomes to ensure we are moving toward our goal of diversifying firm leadership as inclusively and impactfully as possible.

 The structural elements of Diversity Lab’s certification process – including the accountability through frequent firm-specific check-ins and data collection, the ongoing collaboration through monthly group knowledge sharing meetings, and the transparency of publicly certifying – are key to this effort.

 Through the Mansfield Rule, we are making progress collectively, rather than working in isolation.

 Our Measurable Outcomes as a Group and Individually Thus Far

 As part of two comprehensive check-ins with participating firms at the six-month and one-year mark during the year-long certification process, Diversity Lab collects and analyzes data on the firms’ diversity progress in relation to the certification requirements.
 Some of the collective outcomes from the 3.0 certification process follow.

 Also, individually, we’ve experienced many small and large “wins” as a result of our focused and intentional efforts related to the Mansfield Rule.
 A few statements from the firms that have participated since the Rule’s inception are listed below.
 A link to more of the renewing firms’ individual statements can be accessed here.

 - 94% of participating firms reported that their candidate pool for pitch teams was more diverse following the adoption of the Mansfield Rule;